Charles M. Schulz–Sonoma County Airport: Facilities

 The airport covers 1,125 acre at an elevation of 129 feet (39 m).
 It has two asphalt runways: 02/20 is 5,202 by 100 feet (1,586 x 30 m) and 14/32 is 6,000 by 150 feet (1,829 x 46 m).

 In the year ending December 31, 2023 the airport had 82,710 aircraft operations, average 226 per day: 79% general aviation, 11% air taxi, 10% airline and <1% military.
 334 aircraft were then based at this airport: 263 single-engine, 35 multi-engine, 22 jet, and 14 helicopter.

 In August 2013 the airport started a project to decouple the ends of the two runways and extend runway 14/32 by 885 feet, to 6000 feet and extend runway 02/20 by 200 feet, to 5202 feet.
 This project was scheduled for completion in November 2014.

 The influx of new passengers in the late 2010s left existing airport facilities under severe strain.
 As a stopgap solution, the airport invested in a $4-million "tent" to serve as gate 2, which opened on October 22, 2021.
 This has allowed the airport to double the area for outbound passenger seating, open a second passenger screening lane with TSA PreCheck capabilities, and replace portable restrooms with permanent units.

 As a more permanent solution, the airport has begun construction on an all-new terminal building.
 In the initial plan, the new terminal would add 19,000 square feet of new space at a cost of $20 million.
 However, as passenger growth surpassed projections, the project was expanded so that the new terminal would be 40,000 square feet (33,000 square feet of new space and 7,000 of renovated space) at a cost of $31 million.
-It will include a new gate 1 (replacing the old modular facility), additional space for concessions, an outdoor patio with seating and dining, a two new baggage claim systems, relocation of rental car desks, and a new ticketing lobby.
+It will include a new gate 1 (replacing the old modular facility), additional space for concessions, an outdoor patio with seating and dining, two new baggage claim systems, relocation of rental car desks, and a new ticketing lobby.
 Additionally, it will include space for two passenger screening lines, allowing them to be relocated from the gate 2 tent.
 The terminal broke ground in late 2020 and opened in November 2022, with the full airport modernization project concluding in August 2023.

 Ground transportation

 The U.S. 101 freeway is accessible to the airport via Airport Boulevard.
 Both short-term and long-term parking is available.
 Long-term parking is split into two lots within walking distance to the north and southeast of the terminal.

-A Sonoma–Marin Area Rail Transit (SMART) Airport station was constructed about 1.5 mi from the airline passenger terminal on Airport Boulevard and shuttle buses are currently serving as the link between the two locations.
+A Sonoma–Marin Area Rail Transit (SMART) Airport station was constructed about 1.5 mi from the airline passenger terminal on Airport Boulevard with shuttle buses connecting the two locations.

 The airport is served by Sonoma County Transit bus route 62.
 In addition, Mendocino Transit Authority routes 65 and 95 have limited pickups, and drop-offs by request.
 Groome Transportation buses also connect the airport with the Oakland San Francisco Bay Airport and San Francisco International Airport.